 - 1/2 cup glycerine (optional)

 Avon Skin So Soft is often recommended for fly control.
-I have found it to be very effective for blackflies in the spring.
+You can use it to combat blackflies in the spring.
 It’s not long-lasting, so it has to be reapplied often.
 It works on humans, too.
 Just wipe it on with a cloth.

 Don't Try This at Home

 WD-40 is sometimes recommended as a fly spray.
-That's definitely not a use recommended by the manufacturer.
+That's not one of the uses recommended by the manufacturer.
 This is a petroleum product that is designed to displace water, so it can't be good for a horse's skin.
-Other crazy concoctions, such as one man's diesel-oil repellent, are equally unsuitable and potentially harmful to a horse (not to mention smelly!).
-Dryer sheets are often recommended to repel flies, but I haven't found these to be very effective.
+Other crazy concoctions, such as a diesel-oil repellent, are equally unsuitable and potentially harmful to a horse (not to mention smelly!).
+Dryer sheets are often recommended to repel flies, but they might not be very effective.